 What upgrades are available?

-To see the whole list of features and comparisons you can view it on the Jetpack features page.
-The main features of the two upgrade options are below.
+To see the whole list of features and comparisons you can head to the Jetpack pricing page.

 Next Step: Move Subscribers / Stats